Siobhan Burke, VMD

 "We had an in-depth discussion on what I wanted to do with my life.
 I expressed my desire to be a vet but was too scared of the responsibility and being faced with painful scenarios.
 He gave me the encouragement necessary to pursue my dream," she says.

-Victoria's pursuits outside the office include hiking, geocaching, biking, snowboarding, skiing, needlepoint, yoga and photography.
-She married Nicholas Salvatoriello in 2013.
+She enjoys spending time with her husband and young son along with her Brittany, Kassidy, and Papillion, Isabelle.
+Her pursuits outside the office include hiking, geocaching, biking, snowboarding, skiing, needlepoint, yoga and photography.

 Lisa Kimball, DVM